Skip to content

 Advertisement

-But just because you have an IEC insurance policy does not mean you are universally covered for every possible mis-adventure in Canada.
-We’ve put together a list of things that are often not covered by IEC insurance policies.
+Just because you have acquired an insurance policy for your International Experience Canada (IEC) program, it does not mean you are universally covered for every possible adventure in Canada.

 It is important to remember that every policy and provider is different.
 The only way you will know what is included and excluded from your personal IEC insurance coverage is to read your policy.